pdidev/tutorial/README.md

 * Examine the source code, compile it and run it.

 In our YAML file (`ex2.yml`), the `pdi` key is added.
 The sub-tree, defined after this key, is the %PDI specification tree passed to %PDI at initialization.
-In this tutorial, we will add metada, data and plugins in this sub-tree.
+In this tutorial, we will add metadata, data and plugins in this sub-tree.
 In this exercice, we focus only in adding the Trace plugin.
 The %PDI \ref trace_plugin "Trace plugin" is used to trace %PDI calls on the standard output.

 * To observe %PDI calls on the standard output, add \ref trace_plugin "Trace plugin" (`trace`) plugin of %PDI in our YAML file (`ex2.yml`).